getzola/zola/docs/content/documentation/deployment/gitlab-pages.md

       # Path of our artifacts
       - public

-  # This config will only publish changes that are pushed on the master branch
+  # This config will only publish changes that are pushed on the main branch
   only:
-    - master
+    - main
 ```

 Push this new file and ...
 Tada!
 You're done!
 If you navigate to `settings > pages`, you should be able to see